Pablo Reyes Player Props: Red Sox vs. Royals

 Royals Pitching Rankings

-- The eight strikeouts per nine innings put together by the Royals pitching staff ranks 27th in MLB.
+- The eight strikeouts per nine innings compiled by the Royals pitching staff ranks 27th in the league.

-- Royals pitchers combine to give up 138 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Royals pitchers combine to give up 139 total home runs at a rate of 1.2 per game (to rank 19th in the league).

-- Ragans (3-3) takes the mound for the Royals to make his third start this season.

-- The lefty last pitched on Thursday against the New York Mets, when he tossed six scoreless innings while giving up seven hits.
+- In his last appearance on Thursday against the New York Mets, the right-hander went eight scoreless innings while surrendering three hits.

 © 2023 Data Skrive.
 All rights reserved.